 Adaptation and Resiliency Go Hand-in-Hand.
 One Begets the Other.

-Resiliency – of individuals, households, communities, regions and countries – is the desired outcome from the implementation of adaptation strategies to successfully mitigate the detrimental impacts climate change can and will have on people’s homes, health, water and food supplies, energy systems, and livelihoods.
+Resiliency – of individuals, households, communities, companies and countries – is the desired outcome from the implementation of adaptation strategies to successfully mitigate the detrimental impacts a system shock can and will have on people’s homes, health, water and food supplies, energy systems, and livelihoods.
 Adaptation measures support resiliency.

 The Origin of Resiliency

 The idea of resilience originally comes from environmental ecology: the study of nature.
 The principle of resilience as it relates to ecosystem sustainability is the capacity of the environment to “recover from adverse impacts” to it; the ability of a particular ecosystem to “bounce back” from a disruption such as a flood or wildfire.
 This ecology concept is now being applied to societies and communities effected by systemic impacts such as climate change.
 We can call this socio-political turn on resilience: ‘livelihood resilience’.

 The definition of resilience as it relates to society, a community, and individuals is the ability to “resist, absorb, accommodate to and recover from the effects of a hazard in a timely and efficient manner, including through the preservation and restoration of…essential basic structures and functions” of a defined community.
 In effect, livelihood resilience focuses on how “the daily practices of ordinary people” can be made more robust through new coping mechanisms and adaptation strategies to whether the increasing likelihood and intensity of climate change impacts to our daily lives.
 Resiliency gives us the ability to survive, bounce-back and ultimately, thrive under a “new” normal state of operating.